“Know before You Go” Checklist for International Travel

 • Arrive with enough currency to cover initial expenses (taxi etc.), particularly if credit cards are not used.
 Be prepared to exchange currency at the airport for such expenses.

 • Update Emergency Contact information to the key personnel in your unit as well as to your family.
-This information could hotel room number and any cell phone.
+This information could include hotel room number and any cell phone.
 If possible, provide this information to the U.S. Embassy.

 • Save all receipts incurred on business travel except for personal meals.